Random Phase Approximation for gapped systems: role of vertex corrections and applicability of the constrained random phase approximation: Local vertex corrections

 In the ground state (\cOne), the bonding orbital is completely filled and the antibonding orbital is empty.
 The gap $E_g$ (also called true gap or electronic quasiparticle gap) of the system is defined by the difference between electron ionization and affinity energy, i.e.

-At the bottom of Fig.~\ref{fig:minimalmodel}, the energies of these valence and conduction band states are denoted as $E_\text{VB}$ and $E_\text{CB}$, respectively.
+At the bottom of Fig.~\ref{fig:minimalmodel}, the energies of these valence and conduction band states are denoted as $E_\text{VB}=E_\cOne-E_\cTwo$ and $E_\text{CB}=E_\cThree-E_\cOne$, respectively.

-The cost of a particle-hole excitation is substantially smaller than suggested by the energies of the valence and conduction energies due to the exciton binding, i.e. due to the attractive Coulomb interaction between the electron and the hole.
+The cost of a particle-hole excitation is substantially smaller than the difference of the valence and conduction energies due to the exciton binding, i.e. due to the attractive Coulomb interaction between the electron and the hole.
 We find

 With the numbers given above, exciton binding reduces the energy cost of this excitation by almost 10 eV.
-This suggests that the RPA, which does not include exciton binding diagrams, could struggle to properly describe this model.
+This suggests that the RPA, which does not include exciton binding diagrams, could struggle to properly describe screening in this model.